apache/pekko/docs/src/main/paradox/stream/stream-error.md

 By using an exponential backoff, we avoid going into a tight reconnect loop, which both gives the HTTP server some time to recover, and it avoids using needless resources on the client side.

-The various restart shapes mentioned all expect an @apidoc[stream.RestartSettings] which configures the restart behaviour.
+The various restart shapes mentioned all expect an @apidoc[stream.RestartSettings] which configures the restart behavior.
 Configurable parameters are:

 * `minBackoff` is the initial duration until the underlying stream is restarted